 |Moderate water needs or young trees||Every other month||90 minutes||45 minutes|

 May to October generally has almost no rainfall.
 If spring or fall is unusually wet or dry, irrigate accordingly.

 Notes on Drip Application:

 - This chart assumes drippers are placed approximately 3’ apart with 1 gallon per hour (GPH) application rate.

 - Soaker hoses have variable output.
-Check depth of watering and adjust time as necessary to water tree to a depth of 18 – 24”.
+Check depth of watering and adjust time as necessary to water tree to a depth of 18 – 24” for most mature trees.